Zimtronic/posjs2/README.md

 2. Use Open option in the File menu (File->Open) and locate the Android directory into de posjs2 root directory.
 3. Use an usb data cable and connect a tablet with Android to the PC.
+4. Check sdk.dir into local.properties file (Gradle Scripts->local.properties).
-4. Send the android app to your table, use the Run option (Shift+F10).
+5. Send the android app to your table, use the Run option (Shift+F10).